PROFESSIONAL FAQs

 What happens if something breaks down?

-Smoking is not permitted anywhere in the house.
+Smoking or vaping are not permitted anywhere in the house.

 Who is responsible for changing light bulbs in my property?